Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 Separate git branch?
 In addition, if it is not obvious, you should also describe how to run your code locally.

-Credits
 Content

-The text for section Y was copied from the Wikipedia article Z Media
+Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from https://unsplash.com/ , https://www.freeimages.com/
-Acknowledgements
-I received inspiration for this project from X

 # Code Institute